-In this 4 September 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on common mistakes with parents, severing ties with one's parents, enablers of destructive siblings, filial responsibility laws, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 4 September 2011, I answered questions on common mistakes with parents, severing ties with one's parents, enablers of destructive siblings, filial responsibility laws, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: This weekend, I was supposed to speak at the Chicago Objectivist Society's Weekend Conference, but that was cancelled at the last minute due to Paul's hip dislocation and fracture.